galczo5/mythical-angular/content/posts/tick-vs-detect-changes.md

 Come on.
 These kinds of sentences almost always are not true.
-In this article I will show you how big difference is between `ApplicationRef.tick` and `ChangeDetectorRef.tick`.
+In this article I will show you how big difference is between `ApplicationRef.tick` and `ChangeDetectorRef.detectChanges`.

 Please remember that all my research is focused on using Angular in "high-performance" mode.
 For normal usage, simple webpages or small apps, there is a difference, of course,